solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     OPTION (LABEL = 'Lab03: Heap')
     ```

-    The script takes up to a couple of minutes to execute and returns the result.
 There is clearly something wrong with the `Sale_Heap` table that induces the performance hit.

-    > Note the OPTION clause used in the statement.
+    > **Note**: the OPTION clause used in the statement.
 This comes in handy when you're looking to identify your query in the [sys.dm_pdw_exec_requests](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-pdw-exec-requests-transact-sql) DMV.
     >
     >```sql
     >SELECT  *
     >FROM    sys.dm_pdw_exec_requests
     >WHERE   [label] = 'Lab03: Heap';
     >```
-    >

-3. Check the structure of the `Sale_Heap` table, by right clicking on it in the `Data` hub and selecting `New SQL script` and then `CREATE`.
-Take a look at the script used to create the table:
+The `Sale_Heap` table was created as a `HEAP` table with a `ROUND_ROBIN` distribution.

     ```sql
     CREATE TABLE [wwi_perf].[Sale_Heap]